intel/media-driver/README.md

 -- Installing: /usr/lib/x86_64-linux-gnu/igfxcmrt64.so
 ```

-For iHD_drv_video.so please export related LIBVA environment variables.
+For iHD_drv_video.so please export the relavent LIBVA environment variables.
 ```
-export LIBVA_DRIVERS_PATH=/usr/lib/x86_64-linux-gnu/dri:/usr/lib/dri:<path-contains-iHD_drv_video.so>
+export LIBVA_DRIVERS_PATH=<path-contains-iHD_drv_video.so>
 export LIBVA_DRIVER_NAME=iHD
 ```
 ## Post-Install

-To confirm that the installation conpleted correctly and that the new driver is loadable, use the following command and compare the VAAPI and Driver Version strings to those from `make install`
+To confirm that the installation completed correctly and that the new driver is loadable, use the following command and compare the VAAPI and Driver Version strings to those from `make install`

     vainfo --display drm  --device /dev/dri/render[device]